Connection and Recruitment

 Prep schools have a few options for paying tuition.
 Most prep schools will require half of the tuition before school starts and the remaining balance before the beginning of the second semester.
 Some do accept payment plans and can also guide families to banks that offer student loans.

-When I first talk to a family about a post-grad year, I ask what the maximum amount they are willing to invest for this opportunity.
+When I first talk to a family about a post-grad year, I ask what the maximum amount is that they are willing to invest for this opportunity.
 Once I know a player’s academics, playing ability and family’s financial overview then I can give them a tuition range to work within.
 I always fight to get a family the best deal possible, at the right fitting school for the player.

 How basketball players can choose the right post-grad option